sagastya/GroupOneProject/README.md

-# GroupOneProject
+# Data Analysis Project
 Group project with classmates from Georgia Tech Bootcamp

+## Trump, Tweets and Trade!!!